 Or, perhaps it’s you who has decided that for whatever reason you will not get promoted within your department — but you love the organization — so you are considering a lateral move with what you hope will be more opportunities down the line.

-Whatever the reasons for considering a lateral move within your current organization, take a moment to read this article — and then take much longer to weigh the pros and cons of applying for or accepting the lateral move.
+Whatever the reasons for considering a lateral move within your current organization, take a moment to read this article to weigh the pros and cons of applying for or accepting the lateral move.
 If you’re feeling forced to take the lateral move, you might consider whether you are doing something wrong.
 Take our Quintessential Careers Quiz: Are You Sabotaging Your Career?

 Finally, remember that some of the best run organizations understand the value of their employees and the importance of retaining the best workers within the organization — even if that means shuffling some people into new positions, so do not assume that a lateral move is a knock against you.
 The key is understanding the organization’s corporate culture and whether it does indeed value its employees.